Integralist Uprising: Communism and Integralism (1935–1937)

-In late September 1937, Captain Olímpio Mourão Filho, an Integralist, was found typing a plan in the office of the Army Chief of Staff, eventually reaching senior officials who exposed it to the nation.
+In late September 1937, captain Olímpio Mourão Filho, an Integralist, was found typing a plan in the office of the Army Chief of Staff, eventually reaching senior officials who exposed it to the nation.
 Newspapers were filled with the Integralist's fabricated plan calling for a communist takeover and hundreds to be massacred.
 It was only revealed years later that, as a member of the AIB's "historical department," Filho was drafting a theoretical communist attack to prepare a counterattack, and that the publicized Cohen Plan, as it was called, differed from his original version.
-The impression on Congress was strong, and they met the day after the plan was made public (1 October) to declare a state of war. authored a new constitution, approved by a strong majority of the military.
-When Campos met with Salgado to tell him about the secretive plan for a new regime, Salgado expressed support even if he did not agree entirely with the strong government perscribed by the constitution, telling Campos the Integralists were essentially democratic.
-Campos assured Salgado the Integralists would become the "base of the New State," and the two men got along extremely well.
+The impression on Congress was strong, and they met the day after the plan was made public (1 October) to declare a state of war.

+Francisco Campos authored a new constitution, approved by a strong majority of the military.
+When Campos met with Salgado to tell him about the secretive plan for a new regime, Salgado expressed support even if he did not agree entirely with the strong government prescribed by the constitution, telling Campos the Integralists were essentially democratic.
+Campos assured Salgado the Integralists would become the "base of the New State", and the two men got along extremely well.